 Decorations for Ghost Faces

-We have provided some free versions that you may want to print out and use as stencils for your ghost faces.
-Just put the stencil under the cheesecloth and use markers to trace the faces onto the cloth.
+We have provided some free versions that you may want to print out and use for your ghosts!

 These will be used to shape the ghosts.